 The Guild strives to enhance each student’s communications skills through individualized programming.
-Research indicates a correlation between improved communications skills and decreased maladaptive and problematic behaviors.
-For students with expressive and receptive language difficulties, The Guild utilizes a total communications approach to improve each student’s communications skills.
+Research indicates a correlation between improved communication skills and decreased maladaptive and problematic behaviors.
+For students with expressive and receptive language difficulties, The Guild utilizes a total communications approach to improve each student’s communication skills.

 The Guild’s speech and language program

 - Develops all staff orientation, pre-service, in-service and ongoing advanced training materials in communication disorders.

 - Identifies and assesses communication skills of all students immediately upon enrollment and subsequently on an ongoing basis.

 - Identifies, selects, implements and maintains appropriate communications systems based on individual student needs.
 These include aided (e.g., high- and low-tech characteristics) and unaided (e.g., spoken language, sign language, body language, etc.) systems.

 - Consults with multidisciplinary teams, including student caregivers, to implement, develop and generalize communication skills and systems across settings.